-A build-up of plaque and calculus can lead to inflamed and infected gums.
+A build-up of plaque and tartar (calculus) can lead to inflamed and infected gums.
 Mild gum disease is called gingivitis and is not usually serious.
 More severe gum disease, called periodontitis, can lead to teeth falling out.
-Good oral hygiene which includes regular tooth brushing and cleaning between teeth (eg by flossing) can usually prevent gum disease, and treat mild-to-moderate gum disease.
+Good oral hygiene which includes regular tooth brushing and cleaning between teeth (eg, by flossing) can usually prevent gum disease, and treat mild-to-moderate gum disease.
 Specialist dental treatments may be needed for severe gum disease.

 What is dental plaque and calculus?

 - Dental plaque is a soft deposit that forms on the surface of teeth.
-It contains many types of bacteria (germs).
+It contains many types of germs (bacteria).
 You can usually remove plaque quite easily by tooth brushing and cleaning between teeth.

 - Calculus is hardened calcified plaque.
 It is sometimes called tartar.
 It sticks firmly to teeth.
 Generally, it can only be removed by a dentist or dental hygienist, with special instruments.

 Gum disease (periodontal disease) means infection or inflammation of the tissues that surround the teeth.
 Depending on the severity, gum disease is generally divided into two types - gingivitis and periodontitis.

 Gingivitis means inflammation of the gums.
 Most cases of gingivitis are caused by plaque.
 This is then called plaque-associated gingivitis.

 Periodontitis literally means 'inflammation around the tooth'.
 It occurs if gingivitis becomes worse and progresses to involve the tissue that joins the teeth to the gums (the periodontium), and/or the supporting bone.

 As a consequence of periodontitis, a gap (pocket) develops between the tooth and gum.
 If left untreated, the tooth may slowly loosen and eventually fall out.